Join us for an adventure in flavor!

 homemade marinara in a stainless steel skillet

-Homemade Marinara, on my GypsyPlate… Enjoy!
+Homemade Marinara, on our GypsyPlate… Enjoy!

 homemade marinara in a bowl sitting on the gypsy plate